 If you’re shooting video then this is a location that you should avoid.
-The garbage truck that empties the bins in the park near the pier seems to arrive right on sunrise and the noise it makes can be deafening.
+The garbage truck that empties the bins in the park near the pier seems to arrive right on sunrise every day and the noise it makes can be deafening.

 If you travel west along the Esplanade from Scarness you will come to the intersection with Zephyr Street.
 If you leave your car near the public phone booth and walk east you will pass at least three points where steps lead down to the beach.